TomasBoda/agent-lang/thesis.md

 Given all of these characteristics of operational risks within organisations, it is obviously difficult to quantify.
 Therefore, a bottom-up simulation to assess the probabilities of operational risks looks like a promising approach, since what is needed is a framework that includes the possibility of non-linear effects because of interactions among sub-units and to cascading events.
 Modeling the bank's agents, such as their workflow and risk factors that could potentially impact their activities and performance is the first step.
 Then, external factors, such as the bank's customers, markets and regulators are modelled to simulate the bank's environment.
 Using this approach, we can observe the emergent phenomena in form of cascading failures and analyse the operational risks of an organisation in a more straightforward way, without the knowledge of any direct relationships between failures and the bank's inner workings in advance.

 ### 1.2 Interpreters
 AgentLang is an interpreted language, which poses various advantages as well as disadvantages in terms of implementation and performance.
-This section aims to provide a brief introduction into the inner workings of interpreters and language parsers and describe the main concepts used in their implementation.
+This chapter provides a brief introduction into the inner workings of interpreters and language parsers and describe the main concepts used in their implementation.

 #### 1.2.1 Compilers vs. Interpreters
 In order to better understand the main advantages and disadvantages of interpreters, let's introduce and compare the two primary approaches to developing programming languages - compilers and interpreters.

-Compilers and interpreters are the fundamental components of programming languages.
+Compilers and interpreters are the fundemental building blocks of programming languages.
 They are responsible for reading the source code of the target language and executing its instructions.
 They both work in a slightly different way, each boasting its own set of strengths and weaknesses.

 A compiler translates the source code of a program into machine instructions or an intermediate representation of the code before execution.
 The process of reading, analysing and transforming the source code involves several stages, including lexical analysis, semantical analysis, optimisations and code generation.
 Once compiled to machine code, the resulting executable can run independently of the original source code.
 Since compilers transform the source code to direct machine instructions, they tend to offer high performance, however, they are difficult to understand, implement and debug.

 In contrast, an interpreter processes the source code line by line, translating and executing each instruction in real-time as the line is being read.
-Interpreters can also feature lexical and semantical analysis, but they do not produce an intermediate representation of the source code.
-They generate a semantical representation of the program's source code, also referred to as the abstract syntax tree (AST), which is then evaluated instruction by instruction during runtime.
-Therefore, interpreters usually tend to be slower than compilers.
-However, they provide higher flexibility and ease of debugging.
+However, interpreters also feature lexical and semantical analysis used to statically analyse the code before execution.
+For this, they usually produce and validate an intermediate representation of the source code known as the abstract syntax tree (AST), which is then evaluated instruction by instruction during runtime.
+For these reasons, nterpreters usually tend to be slower than compilers, however, they provide higher flexibility and ease of debugging.

 #### 1.2.2 Workflow
 Interpreters are usually implemented in a manner similar to the pipeline architectural style.
-During the process of interpretation, the source code is fed through and transformed by several processors before finally being executed by the interpreter's runtime.
+During the process of interpretation, the source code is transformed through several processors before finally being executed by the interpreter's runtime.

 Firstly, the source code is read by the lexer, which produces an array of tokens.
 A token is a single basic unit of the language, such as an identifier, a keyword or a numeric literal.
 The lexer has a set of defined, language-specific rules for producing the tokens, such as recognizing and classifying reserved language keywords or special characters.
 This step is called the lexical analysis.

 The array of tokens is then passed to the parser, which based on a set of defined rules of the target language's grammar analyses sub-sequences of tokens, validates their integrity and produces a semantic representation of the program.
 This representation is also called the abstract syntax tree (AST), since it is a tree-like structure holding the semantics of the program.
 It can be understood as an intermediate code representation, which is validated and ready to be passed to and evaluated by the runtime module.
 This step is called the semantical analysis.

-Finally, the abstract syntax tree is passed to the interpreter's runtime, which traverses the AST using a depth-first search algorithm and evaluates the program instruction by instruction.
+Finally, the abstract syntax tree is passed to the interpreter's runtime, which traverses the AST using using a certain traversal algorithm, such as the depth-first search algorithm and evaluates the program instruction by instruction.
 Therefore, the instructions of the target language are evaluated and executed by the programming language in which the interpreter is implemented in.

 #### 1.2.3 Parsers
-Although each part of the process of transforming the source code and generating the program's output is interesting and worth explaining to greater detail, the parser is without doubt one of the most interesting part of an interpreter.
+Although each part of the process of transforming the source code and generating the program's output is interesting and worth explaining in greater detail, the parser is one of the most interesting parts of an interpreter.
 The main responsibility of a parser is to evaluate the stream of tokens coming from the lexer, validate these tokens against the production rules of the target language's grammar and produce the semantic representation of the program - the abstract syntax tree.

 Parser is usually implemented as a pushdown automaton (PDA).
 This is because the syntax of a language can be defined by a set of production rules called the syntax grammar.
-This automaton accepts the given grammar, therefore is able to validate the correctness of the input source code.
-The automaton is fed a stream of tokens from the lexer.
+This automaton accepts the language's grammar, therefore is able to validate the correctness of the input source code.
+The automaton reads a stream of tokens from the lexer.
 The evaluation starts at the intitial state and based on the next token, it decides which state it goes to next.
 In case it comes across a token which cannot be pushed to a new state, since such state does not exist, it is redirected to the fallback state.
 This scenario is called a semantical error and in such case, the interpreter throws an exception.
 This aforementioned approach, however, is specific to top-down parsing only.
 There are various parsing techniques, each suitable for different use cases.

 ##### 1.2.3.1 Top-down vs. Bottom-up Parsing
 There are two primary techniques in parsing language grammars: top-down parsing and bottom-up parsing.